-Bank, Deposits at Accounting Policy: Carried at lower of cost and net realisable value; Interest isCall, Short Term recognised when earned.
+Bank, Deposits at Accounting Policy: Carried at lower of cost and net realisable value; Interest is Call, Short Term recognised when earned.

-DepositsTerms & conditions: Deposits on Call do not have a maturity period and have an average interest rates of 4% (2022: 0.5%).Carrying amount: approximates fair value due to the short term to maturity.
+Terms & conditions: Deposits on Call do not have a maturity period and have an average interest rates of 4.3% (2023: 4%).

+Carrying amount: approximates fair value due to the short term to maturity.
-Receivables - Gate Accounting Policy: Carried at nominal values less any allowance for doubtful

-Fees & Associated debts.
-An allowance for doubtful debts is recognised (and re-assessed annually)

-Charges when collection in full is no longer probable.
+Receivables - Gate Accounting Policy: Carried at nominal values less any allowance for doubtful debts.
+An Fees & Associated allowance for doubtful debts is recognised (and re-assessed annually) when collection in Charges full is no longer probable.